-Confidential Information: Confidential information means any non-public information belonging to TOH or that a Staff has access to or knowledge of as a result of their employment, engagement or affiliation with TOH.
-Confidential information includes but is not limited to information relating to applications, research, products, inventions, processes, designs, business plans, services, customers, marketing, finances, or information gained as a result of business relationships or discussions with TOH's Staff.
-Confidential information includes vendor information such as information relating to goods, services, products, pricing, and quantities of such goods, services, or products purchased by or on behalf of TOH.
+Confidential Information: Confidential Information means any non-public information belonging to TOH or that a Staff has access to or knowledge of as a result of their employment, engagement or affiliation with TOH.
+Confidential Information includes but is not limited to information relating to applications, research, products, inventions, processes, designs, business plans, services, customers, marketing, finances, or information gained as a result of business relationships or discussions with TOH's Staff.
+Confidential Information includes vendor information such as information relating to goods, services, products, pricing, and quantities of such goods, services, or products purchased by or on behalf of TOH.

-Conflict of Interest: Any situation in which a Staff member has a personal, professional, occupational or financial relationship or interest that may affect or compromise, or appear to affect or compromise, his or her objectivity, judgment or actions in carrying out his or her TOH duties.
+Conflict of Interest: Any situation in which a Staff member has a personal, professional, occupational or financial relationship or interest that may affect or compromise, or appear to affect or compromise, their objectivity, judgment or actions in carrying out his or her TOH duties.
 A conflict of interest can be real, potential or perceived in nature.

-- A real conflict of interest arises where an individual has a bias, or a personal, occupational, professional or financial relationship or interest that may affect or compromise, or appear to affect or compromise, his or her work with TOH. - A potential conflict of interest incorporates the concept of foreseeability: when an individual can foresee that a private or personal interest might someday be sufficient to influence his or her work with TOH, but has not yet (for example, an identified future commitment). - A perceived or apparent conflict of interest may exist when a reasonable, well-informed person has a reasonable belief that an individual has a conflict of interest, even if, in fact, there is neither a real nor a potential conflict.
+- A real conflict of interest arises where an individual has a bias, or a personal, occupational, professional or financial relationship or interest that may affect or compromise, or appear to affect or compromise, their work with TOH. - A potential conflict of interest incorporates the concept of foreseeability: when an individual can foresee that a private or personal interest might someday be sufficient to influence their work with TOH, but has not yet (for example, an identified future commitment). - A perceived or apparent conflict of interest may exist when a reasonable, wellinformed person has a reasonable belief that an individual has a conflict of interest, even if, in fact, there is neither a real nor a potential conflict.